to Japanese Language Tools

 Denshi jisho (Canon Wordtank, Casio Ex-Word, etc.) are designed native Japanese speakers.
 There are two big problems for the rest of us:

 - The second problem is harder to overcome.
 To look up a Japanese word in the main dictionaries of a regular denshi jisho, you have to enter it in hiragana (or katakana if the word is normally written that way)--if you enter the kanji for the word, the denshi jisho won't find it, even if the word IS in one of the dictionaries on it.
 Thus if you see a word in kanji and don't know how to write it in hiragana (i.e., how to pronounce it), you can't look it up.
 There's an awkward workaround, but even that works for only about 20% of the Japanese words in the denshi jisho--so 80% of the time you simply cannot find the word.
 For example, if you see the word "活躍" and don't know how to write it in hiragana, you can't look it up in a denshi jisho.
 However, the word IS in there--if you already know the word, as the native Japanese speaker the denshi jisho was designed for certainly would, you'd simply enter "かつやく" and instantly find "活躍 【かつやく】 (n) (1) activity (esp. energetic)."
 If you ever need or want to read Japanese, a regular denshi jisho is not going to be much help.
-With a PDA dictionary, you can look up a Japanese word by how it's pronounced, just like in a regular denshi jisho, but you can also look any word up by the kanji in it.
+With a PDA or phone dictionary, you can look up a Japanese word by how it's pronounced, just like in a regular denshi jisho, but you can also look any word up by the kanji in it.
 When you're reading, whether it's a sign by the side of the road, a menu in a pub, or a text essential to your thesis, the PDA dictionary is a lifesaver.
 Click to see some examples in Edict, Waeijiro, Koujien, and Kenkyusha.
 How many Japanese words can you find if you search by kanji in a denshi jisho?
 About 48,000 of the 250,000 or so Japanese words in the various dictionaries (and they're not the 48,000 most common or useful words, either--they were selected to illustrate kanji).
-How many in my PDA dictionary?
+How many in PDA or phone with the JLT dictionaries installed?
 All 2 million.
 What's 2 million divided by 48,000?
-If you've got a PDA dictionary, you can find that out, quickly, too, because the PDA also includes a calculator.
+If you've got a PDA or phone dictionary, you can find that out quickly, too, because it also includes a calculator.

 Of course, it's not just what the denshi jisho do wrong, it's what the PDA/Smartphone dictionary does right.